saroj3k/terraform-openshift4-aws/README-IBM-Orig.md

 # Automated OpenShift v4 installation on AWS

 This project automates the Red Hat OpenShift Container Platform 4.x installation on Amazon AWS platform.
 It focuses on the OpenShift User-provided infrastructure installation (UPI) where implementers provide pre-existing infrastructure including VMs, networking, load balancers, DNS configuration etc.
-However, the scripts have some sane default values and have been able to stand up a Openshift 4.x cluster (validated against 4.7.x) given a _Hosted Zone_.

-The core of the scripts are from the [IBM Cloud Repos for Openshift-Terraform](https://github.com/ibm-cloud-architecture/terraform-openshift4-aws).
-The users are encouraged to refer to the [Redhat Installation for Openshift 4.x](https://docs.openshift.com/container-platform/4.7/installing/installing_aws/installing-restricted-networks-aws.html#logging-in-by-using-the-web-console_installing-restricted-networks-aws), and their accompanying [Openshift 4.x Cloud Formation template](https://github.com/openshift/installer/blob/master/docs/user/aws/install_upi.md), which is essentially the basis for the _Terraform_ equivalent.
-This file reflects the configuration that has been validated.
-The original Readme is located [here](./README-IBM-Orig.md)

 * [Terraform Automation](#terraform-automation)
 * [Infrastructure Architecture](#infrastructure-architecture)